muhammadshiraz/react-oxhain-app/README.md

 ## About

-The React Blockchain Oxhain App provides is the first CEX-DEX hybrid crypto derivatives exchange.
+The React Blockchain Oxhain App provides the first CEX-DEX hybrid crypto derivatives exchange.
 Founded by professionals from traditional financial institutions, tech companies, and top crypto exchanges; Oxhain makes crypto accessible to everyone in public, not only traders and quants.
 Designed by ordinary people with extraordinary values.

 ## Features